 '''

-class reikna.core.Indices(shape)
+class reikna.core.Indices

-'''

 Encapsulates the information about index variables available for the snippet.

-'''

 getitem(dim)

-'''

 Returns the name of the index varibale for the dimension dim.

-all()

-Returns the comma-separated list of all index variable names (useful for passing the guiding indices verbatim in a load or store call).
+Returns the comma-separated list of all index variable names (useful for passing the guiding indices ver-

+batim in a load or store call).

-class reikna.core.computation.ComputationCallable (thread, parameters, kernel\calls, internal\args, temp\buffers)
+class reikna.core.computation.ComputationCallable (parameters,

+kernel calls,

+nal args, temp buffers)

 A result of calling compile () on a computation.
 Represents a callable opaque GPGPU computation.

-thread

-A Thread object used to compile the computation.

 signature

 A Signature object.

 parameter

 A named tuple of Type objects corresponding to the callable's parameters.

-'''

-call(args, kwds)
+call (args, kwds)

-'''

 Execute the computation.

-In case of the OpenCL backend, returns a list of pyopencl.
-Event objects from nested kernel calls.
+class reikna.core.computation.ComputationParameter

+Bases: Type

 Represents a typed computation parameter.
-Can be used as a substitute of an array for functions which are only interested in array metadata.
+Can be used as a substitute of an array for functions which are only

-'''
+interested in array metadata.

 connect (trf, tr_connector, tr_from_comp)

-'''

 Shortcut for connect () with this parameter as a first argument.

-'''

-class reikna.core.computation.KernelArgument (name, type)
+class reikna.core.computation.KernelArgument

 Bases: Type

-'''

 Represents an argument suitable to pass to planned kernel or computation call.

+class reikna.core.computation.ComputationPlan

 Computation plan recorder.

-'''

 computation_call (computation, args, kwds)

-'''

 Adds a nested computation call.
-The computation value must be a Computation object. args and kwds are values to be passed to the computation.
+The computation value must be a Computation object. args and

+kwds are values to be passed to the computation.

+kernel_call (template_def, args, global_size, local_size=None, render_kwds=None)

 '''

-constant_array(arr)

-'''

-Adds a constant GPU array to the plan, and returns the corresponding KernelArgument.
+Adds a kernel call to the plan.